TereseBo/baddle/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Which runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\

-You may also see any lint errors in the console.
+### `npm deploy`

+Will update production branch (gh-pages) with the newest changes in main.
+No fail-safes or checks before deploy are implemented, verify successfull deploy manually and reset if failing.

 ### `npm test`